stronnag/impload/README.md

 ## Install

-Binaries in the Release area (linux ia32/x86_64/arm7, FreeBSD, MacOS) if you don't want it build it locally.
+Binaries in the Release area (FreeBSD, Linux, MacOS, Win32) if you don't want it build it locally.

 From source: `go get github.com/stronnag/impload`, binaries endup in `go/bin`, source in `go/src/github.com/stronnag/impload`.
 Requires `go` and `git`.